Politics of Cuba: Authoritarianism

 Some political scientists characterize the political system of Cuba as non-democratic and authoritarian, while others challenge this characterization.
 It is a single-party state where political opposition is not permitted.
 The function of the party is different to that in liberal democracies.
 It does not propose candidates and is not allowed to influence elections.
 Candidates are instead nominated directly by citizens with a show of hands in circunscripciones (very small districts).
 Critics challenge whether this is democratic.
 Censorship of information (including limits to internet access) is extensive, and independent journalism is repressed in Cuba; Reporters Without Borders has characterized Cuba as one of the worst countries in the world for press freedom.

 Officially, Cuba frames itself as a "people's democracy", as opposed to the "liberal democracy" of Western states.
 Cuba thus rejects criticism of its political system as a lack of appreciation for different forms of democracy other than those in capitalist states.
 It alludes to the grass roots elements in the nomination of candidates at neighborhood level (in the so-called circunscripciónes).
+An 2025 Cuban Observatory of Human Rights opinion poll found high disapproval rates of the government of Cuba.

 Opposition groups inside and outside the country as well as a summary published by Human Rights Watch and certain foreign governments have described the Cuban political system as undemocratic.
 On the other hand, Cuba is a member of organisations ALBA and CELAC, that consider themselves democratic.
 The United States Government has initiated various policy measures ostensibly designed to urge Cuba to undertake political change towards a multi-party electoral system.
 These plans have been condemned by the Cuban Government, who accuses the United States of meddling in Cuba's affairs.